Frequently Asked Questions: 2026 Toronto Taxes & Fees

 How do I enroll in the 11-installment payment program?

-To successfully enroll in the highly manageable 11-installment payment program, you must formally apply through the secure municipal online portal.
+To successfully enroll in the manageable 11-installment payment program, you must formally apply through the secure municipal online portal.
 This structured pre-authorized schedule effectively divides your total property taxes into smaller, predictable monthly deductions, greatly assisting with household budgetary forecasting and financial stability.

 Is the registered homeowner always responsible for paying on time?